 Credit Designation Statement

-SIS designates this enduring material for a maximum of 4.5 AMA PRA Category 1 Credit(s)™.
+IPSIS designates this enduring material for a maximum of 4.5 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 No commercial support was received for this activity.